-I remember my first taxi ride in Tokyo.
+My first taxi ride in Tokyo was a memorable moment.
 The driver was professionally dressed in a uniform and was wearing white gloves.
 His hands skillfully and precisely guided the car through Japan’s immaculate capital city.

 However, starting today, the role of the uniformed taxi driver in Tokyo will gradually give way to artificial intelligence.